inspire-1a03/pip-2021-holdenaa/google-sheets.md

 #### Summary
 <!-- Write a 2-sentence summary of the trends shown in the figure embedded above-->

+Testing in Ontario seemed to be slightly delayed, as there wasn't a distinct trend until April of 2020, however there was a very large and fairly linear increase in testing overtime.
+In terms of vaccination, the figure displays the slow administration over a few months that then began to increase dramatically through April of 2021.

 ---

 ## 3. Vaccination rates across provinces and territories